 ERCOT is in the process of developing validation processes and rules regarding these new telemetry values.

-The 60% limitation rule (per NPRR 863) for system-wide RRS from UFR Load Resources and FFR and 420 MW from FFR will be maintained.
+The 60% limitation rule (per NPRR 863) for system-wide RRS from UFR Load Resources and FFR and the annually determined limit from FFR will be maintained.

 Telemetered UFR Load Resource self-provided RRS, ECRS MW amounts with respect to DAM awards and AS Trades under normal conditions and scarcity conditions will be reconciled.

+Under RTC, On-Line hydro Generation Resources not operating in ONRR mode must adhere to constraints imposed by governmental agencies or by treaty regarding the operations of those Resources.
+These Resources often have the opportunity to provide incremental energy in response to a deployment of AS and are therefore good candidates to provide AS, but cannot regularly exchange the AS capacity for an incremental energy deployment.
+The MOC for On-Line hydro Generation Resources shall be set equal to the submitted Energy Offer Curve.

 RTC will account for will account for frequency responsive capacity of a CCGR when awarding Regulation and RRS PFR.

 Details under development:

-An On-Line CCGR can have portions of its capacity that are not frequency responsive (e.g., steam generator, duct burner, etc.).
+An On-Line CCGR can have portions of its capacity that are not frequency responsive (e.g., duct burner, etc.).
 Therefore, under RTC, Real-Time results should not be such that awarded Regulation and/or RR PFR (or portions thereof) could be coming from CCGR capacity that is Non-Frequency Responsive Capacity (NFRC).

 ERCOT will be proposing an enhanced mathematical model of CCGR, and new telemetry to account for frequency responsive capacity of a CCGR for awarding Regulation and RRS PFR.

+A CCGR should be held harmless between providing energy and AS and should be made-whole to its cost, including lost opportunity costs, when the the RTC engine does not co-optimize a CCGR.